Terminal velocity ….…. Don’t let it kill your heat exchanger!

 However, in some applications, low or high water flow rates are simply unavoidable.
 What do you do in those instances?

 At Bowman, we recommend a maximum flow rate of 3m/s for standard heat exchangers using cupronickel tubes, when cooling with fresh water and 2m/s when using seawater.
-For applications where higher velocity is important, alternative materials, such as titanium, are available, which offer both higher performance and extended service life.
+For applications where higher velocity is important, alternative materials, such as titanium, are available, which offer extended service life.

 Additionally, Bowman also offer a multitude of end cover options allowing cooling water to travel through the tubes in 1, 2 or 3 pass configurations.
 This enables the same unit to be suitable for a variety of different flow rates, whilst ensuring the velocity is controlled within the set parameters.